Pesticide application: Spray application

 One of the most common forms of pesticide application, especially in conventional agriculture, is the use of mechanical sprayers.
 Hydraulic sprayers consists of a tank, a pump, a lance (for single nozzles) or boom, and a nozzle (or multiple nozzles).
 Sprayers convert a pesticide formulation, often containing a mixture of water (or another liquid chemical carrier, such as fertilizer) and chemical, into droplets, which can be large rain-type drops or tiny almost-invisible particles.
 This conversion is accomplished by forcing the spray mixture through a spray nozzle under pressure.
 The size of droplets can be altered through the use of different nozzle sizes, or by altering the pressure under which it is forced, or a combination of both.
 Large droplets have the advantage of being less susceptible to spray drift, but require more water per unit of land covered.
-Due to static electricity, small droplets are able to maximize contact with a target organism, but very still wind conditions are required.
+Due to static electricity, small droplets are able to maximize contact with a target organism, but very still wind conditions are required to avoid drift.

+Efficacy can be related to the quality of pesticide application, with small droplets, such as aerosols often improving performance.